The moment was surreal.

 “Uh, no,” said Andril, who suddenly winked into thin air.
 His voice, now all there seemed to be of him finished.
 “I mean you Haryk.”

 Haryk stood at the rail listening to the mage’s footsteps move across the deck and down the main galley ladder.
+“I call not telling the boy’s father.
+And its your turn to provide funerary rites.”
 The mage chuckled to himself, finding the moment rather hilarious.
 Out in the black water of the lake, the dying light cast large shadows from the massive trees surrounding it’s edges.

 Anything could be lurking out there in these wilds, Haryk thought, just about anything at all.